Faculty Senate Bylaws

 Article V: Officers

 Section 1.
 The officers of the Faculty Senate shall be a President, First Vice-President, and a Second Vice-President.
+The President shall receive release time as arranged by the VP of Academic Affairs. [i]

 Section 3.
 In the event that the President of the Senate relinquishes his or her duties, the First Vice-President shall assume that office for the remainder of the term.
 The Senate shall fill vacancies of other officers by election of a member from the Senate at its next regular meeting.